monicatk/GazeTheWeb/Browse/README.md

 5. Folder structure should look like this screenshot:
  * ![Folder structure](media/Folder.png)
 5. If prototype should be built too, one has to include its subdirectory in the main CMakeLists, line 532.
-6. Create a build folder somewhere and execute CMake to create a project, which can be compiled.
+6. Create a build folder somewhere and execute CMake to generate a project, which can be compiled.
- * CLIENT_SMI_REDN_SUPPORT defines, whether Client should compile with support for SMI iViewX
- * CLIENT_TOBII_EYEX_SUPPORT defines, whether Client should compile with support for Tobii EyeX SDK

 ## Notes
 This project uses the Chromium Embedded Framework.
 Please visit https://bitbucket.org/chromiumembedded/cef for more information about that project!